geoah/go-nimona-notifier/README.md

 notification center API](http://forums.macrumors.com/showthread.php?t=1403807) to apps hosted in its App Store.
 The end result?
 A potentially useful API shackled to Apple's ecosystem.

-Thankfully, [Eloy Durán](https://github.com/alloy) put together [an osx app](https://github.com/alloy/terminal-notifier) that allows terminal access to the sandboxed API. **gosx-notifier** embeds this app with a simple interface to the closed API.
+Thankfully, [Eloy Durán](https://github.com/alloy) put together [an osx app](https://github.com/alloy/notifier) that allows terminal access to the sandboxed API. **gosx-notifier** embeds this app with a simple interface to the closed API.

 It's not perfect, and the implementor will quickly notice its limitations.
 However, it's a start and any pull requests are accepted and encouraged!

 Dependencies:
 -------------
 There are none!
-If you utilize this package and create a binary executable it will auto-magically install the terminal-notifier component into a temp directory of the server.
-This is possible because in this latest version the terminal-notifier binary is now statically embedded into the Go source files.
+If you utilize this package and create a binary executable it will auto-magically install the notifier component into a temp directory of the server.
+This is possible because in this latest version the notifier binary is now statically embedded into the Go source files.

 Installation and Requirements